ABurbank70/BISG-Carton-Label/README.md

 Notes:

-   Carton_Tk is the GUI version, Carton_xls is the batch conversion script.
+   Carton_Tk is the GUI version, Carton_xls (and Updated_Carton_xls and Carton_4x6) is the batch conversion script.
 If you're doing one label, try the GUI version.
 Otherwise, use the Carton_xls_template.xls file to create a batch job.

 This may contain specific parts for a certain Distribution house and require adjustment for your use.
 You should edit both files and change "my $publisher= " to a valid name.